Court orders halt in NHI litigations pending ConCourt judgment

 Ramaphosa signed into the NHI Act into law on May 15 2024, days before the general elections that triggered challenges from the private sector.

-The legal challenges — by trade union Solidarity, the Hospital Association of SA, SA Medical Association, Hospital Association of South Africa, South African Medical Association, Health Funders Association, SA Private Practitioners Forum and business lobby group Sakeliga — will be stayed pending an order of the top court.
+The legal challenges — by trade union Solidarity, the Hospital Association of South Africa, South African Medical Association, Hospital Association of South Africa, South African Medical Association, Health Funders Association, South African Private Practitioners Forum and business lobby group Sakeliga — will be stayed pending an order of the top court.

 The parties have also agreed not to legally challenge the act, without leave of the court on grounds of exceptional and necessary circumstances, until the apex court rules.